 If you have combined ADHD, you have symptoms of both inattentive ADHD and hyperactive or impulsive ADHD.

-At Coping Nurse Practitioner in Psychiatry Services, Dr. Vanseia can help you manage your ADHD with an individualized treatment plan and ongoing care.
+At Coping Nurse Practitioner in Psychiatry Services, Dr. Vansiea can help you manage your ADHD with an individualized treatment plan and ongoing care.
 Your personalized treatment plan for ADHD might include:

 The goal of ADHD treatment isn’t to alleviate the condition, but to help you learn to cope with it and be successful at work, in school, and your social life.